solzimer/nsyslog/doc/config/flows.md

 ## Configuration
 Flows are declared in the JSON configuration file, following this syntax:

+* **id** : ID is optional since every flow without one will receive an automatic identifier.
+But can be useful in case you need to keep track of the flow work.
 * **from**: Can be a filter ID, a filter group (preceded by a $), an input ID, or an inline expression.
 This field describes which entries will be sent to this flow.
 There are two special filters that can be used:
 	* \* : When \* is used, a flow will accept all entries.
 	* DEFAULT : Tis a special case where a flow will receive entries that haven't been sent to any other flow.